phar-io/phive/src/commands/help/help.md

-    _-c, --copy_                   Copy PHAR file instead of using symlink _-g, --global_                 Install a copy of the PHAR globally (likely requires root privileges) _--temporary_              Do not add entries in phive.xml for installed PHARs _--trust-gpg-keys_         Silently import these keys when required (fingerprint or key id, separated by comma) _--force-accept-unsigned_  Force installation of unsigned phars
+    _-c, --copy_                   Copy PHAR file instead of using symlink _-g, --global_                 Install a copy of the PHAR globally (likely requires root privileges) _--temporary_              Do not add entries in phive.xml for installed PHARs _--trust-gpg-keys_         Silently import these keys when required (40-digit fingerprint or 16-digit long key ID, optionally with the `0x` prefix, separated by comma) _--force-accept-unsigned_  Force installation of unsigned phars

 **composer**